kudrikmed/SkinTypeClassification/README.md

 3. Install all dependencies
 > pip install -r requirements.txt
 4. Run uvicorn
-> uvicorn app.app:app --host 0.0.0.0 --port XXXX
+> uvicorn app.app:app --host 0.0.0.0 --port 80
-<p><small>where XXXX - is parameter, specifying the port on which the server will be started (usually 80)</small></p>
+<p><small>where 80 - is parameter, specifying the port on which the server will be started</small></p>
-<p>Then make a POST request to localhost/macro with an image file of facial skin texture in its body</p>
+<p>Then make a POST request to localhost:80/macro with an image file of facial skin texture in its body</p>
 <p>Example of skin image:</p>

 ![SkinImage](image.jpg)

-<p>Response body example
+<p>Response body example</p>

 >{
 >